 The first few weeks of having a new puppy are challenging.
 Puppies are demanding, they need attention and training, and you’ll constantly be questioning whether you’re doing the right thing…

-Crate training is one of the most widely debated training methods amongst dog owners.
-Some swear by it, while others think it's the wrong approach and feel passionately against it.
+Deciding on whether you should crate train is one of the most widely debated methods amongst dog owners.
+Some swear by it, while others think it’s the wrong approach and feel passionately against it.

 It can cause quite a stir!

 Crate training is all about giving your dog a place where they feel safe.
 Some people prefer to use a play pen, or at least a bigger space than a traditional crate.